RMF accessibility percolation on oriented graphs: Introduction

 \subsection{Results on infinite graphs}

+Let $G$ be an infinite graph.
+We say that a path $P$ in $G$ is long, if it starts at the source and is infinite.
+Like the finite case, we denote by $\pprmfd{G}{F,c}$ the probability of having a long accessible path for $\omega_{\eta,c}$ in $G$.
+Unlike the finite case, we say that there is RMF (accessible) percolation in $(G,F,c)$ if $\pprmfd{G}{F,c}>0$.

-Some graphs that had been of interest for the study of directed percolation are regular trees, $\mathbb{L}^n$ and $\mathbb{L}^n_{alt}$ \cite{DirPercZd2002}.
+Some infinite graphs that had been of interest for the study of directed percolation are regular trees, $\mathbb{L}^n$ and $\mathbb{L}^n_{alt}$ \cite{DirPercZd2002}.
 A $d$-directed regular tree is a tree where each vertex has $d$ children. $\Zd$ is the graph obtained from the first quadrant of the two–dimensional lattice, whose bonds are oriented in the positive x and y directions. $\Zda$ is the graph whose vertices are the $(x,y)\in \ZZ^2$ such that $y\geq 0$ and $|x|\leq y$; and there is a directed edge from $(x_1,y_1)$ to $(x_2,y_2)$ if $y_2=y_1+1$ and $|x_1-x_2|\leq 1$.
-See Figure~\ref{fig:L2a} for illustrations of $\Zd$ and $\Zda$.
+See Figure~\ref{fig:L2yL2a} for illustrations of $\Zd$ and $\Zda$.

-In Section~\ref{sec:inf:graphs}, we consider the problem of determining a threshold for having RMF percolation on some infinite graphs: regular trees, $\Zd$ and $\Zda$.
-We determine bounds for $c$ for having RMF percolation in $(\Zd,F,c)$ and in $(\Zda,F,c)$.
-In this section we also show some computational results from which we estimate the threshold for having RMF percolation in regular trees, $\Zd$ and $\Zda$.
+In Section~\ref{sec:inf:graphs}, we consider the problem of determining a threshold for having RMF percolation on infinite graphs: regular trees, $\Zd$ and $\Zda$.
+We determine bounds for $\theta$ for having RMF percolation in $(\Zd,F,\theta)$ and in $(\Zda,F,\theta)$; and we show computational results, from which we estimate the threshold for having RMF percolation in regular trees, $\Zd$ and $\Zda$.